 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the Z5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-T4 and the Z5 are recent models that are part of the current product line-up.
 The X-T4 replaced the earlier Fujifilm X-T3, while the Z5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Nikon Z5 Manual.
+Further information on the features and operation of the X-T4 and Z5 can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Nikon Z5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T4 and the Nikon Z5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-T4: